oatkiller/harmony-collections/README.md

 # Harmony Collections Shim

 Provides Map, Set, and WeakMap with the same usage as the new ES6 native versions.
 Values in Harmony Collections are not contained in the collection instance itself, like array items and object properties, but in a private store.
 It's not possible to get access to or inspect the store directly.

 For WeakMaps this means there's no way to find what's inside it or how many items are contained, and the only way to get a reference to a value is if you have a direct reference to the key object that links to it.

 WeakMap won't give the same garbage collector magic as the native one but it can be used with the same code.

-# Map and WeakMap
+# Map

-Maps and WeakMaps allow you to match any key to a value.
-The keys can be Objects themselves.
-Keys are unique and settings the same key multiple times will overwrite the value.
+Maps allow you to match any key to a value.
+The keys can be objects themselves.
+Keys are unique and setting the same key multiple times will overwrite the value.

 * __set__ `map.set(key, value)`.
 Key is any value including objects.
 Primitives like strings can only be matched by their content.
 Objects are matched by identity.
 Returns the value passed in.